BANGKOK JANUARY 2018

 I don't travel light.
 I'm not the kind of gal to live out of a backpack while on vacation.
-Proof ... a one month European vacation (travelling mostly via rental car and the occasional train and bus ride) and I pack four (yes, 4!) suitcases of varying sizes (one weighing a whopping 77 lbs. due to transporting my wedding dress) and only one of those belonged to my husband.
+Proof ... a one month European vacation (travelling mostly via rental car and the occasional train and a bus ride) and I pack four (yes, 4!) suitcases of varying sizes (one weighing a whopping 77 lbs. due to transporting my wedding dress) and only one of those belonged to my husband.
 If you have ever stayed in hotels, bed and breakfasts or hostels in cities like London, Paris, or Amsterdam, you can agree that some older establishments do not have elevators.
-Therefore, you are required to lug your suitcases up several flights of stairs (usually spiral and it seemed that our room was always located on the top floor).
+Therefore, you are required to lug your suitcases up several flights of stairs (usually spiral and our room they always located our room on the top floor).
 You can imagine the colorful language that spewed from my poor husband's lips as he made several trips to deliver my load "of necessities".
 Oh, and the shoes!
 I believe that a girl has to be prepared for any situation while travelling.
 You'll need footwear for everyday (especially something comfortable like flats if you plan on exploring cities by foot), high-heels for dinners, events or concerts, running shoes for hiking, sandals for beach days...the list is endless .
-When travelling to Costa Rica for a one-week stay, I managed to pack 11 pairs of shoes (all of which I wore except one).
+When travelling to Costa Rica for a one-week stay, I packed 11 pairs of shoes (all of which I wore except one).
 I am also notorious for wearing kitten-heels at the most inappropriate times like climbing Mayan ruins in the Yucatan Peninsula.
 (And I have testimonials to prove it!)
 With a trip to Las Vegas now behind me, the planning for a family winter vacation begins...think fun in the sun.
-I can again begin to daydream about the next mishaps and misadventures as I continue to travel the globe.
+I can again daydream about the next mishaps and misadventures as I continue to travel the globe.

 Welcome, to High-Heels and Suitcases!